AccessiTech LLC

 Differences Between A, AA, and AAA for Guideline 1.2.7 in WCAG 2.2

-- Level AAA: Requires extended audio description for all prerecorded video content in synchronized media where standard audio description is insufficient.
+• Level AAA: Requires extended audio description for all prerecorded video.
+Use it when standard audio description is not enough.
 This is the core requirement for 1.2.7 and is mandatory for AAA conformance.

 For more, see the W3C’s official documentation for 1.2.7 Extended Audio Description (Prerecorded) .